-The population of Grandview Plaza overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Grandview Plaza, 23.24% have at least a bachelor's degree.
+The education level of Grandview Plaza citizens is a little higher than the average for US cities and towns: 23.24% of adults in Grandview Plaza have at least a bachelor's degree.

 Grandview Plaza is an extremely ethnically-diverse city.
 The people who call Grandview Plaza home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grandview Plaza residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Grandview Plaza include German, Irish, Italian, English, and British.